jaanga/jaanga.github.io/gestification-r2/phalanges-leap-threejs/readme.md

 -->

-* It's not easy enough to see how easy the Leap is to program

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* To create a fast and easy Leap boilerplate temple
+* To view in 3D all Leap hands, fingers and pointables and more

 ### Vision
 <!--  a descriptive picture of a desired future state -->